Code Style. C#

 Preferences in this section define how to use 'this' qualifier.
-For more information, see Code Syntax Style: Optional Member Qualifiers.
+For more information, refer to Code Syntax Style: Optional Member Qualifiers.

 Static members qualification

 Preferences in this section define how to qualify static members.
-For more information, see Code Syntax Style: Optional Member Qualifiers.
+For more information, refer to Code Syntax Style: Optional Member Qualifiers.

 A number of other options related to namespace imports can be configured on thepage of JetBrains Rider options.

 Preferences in this section define how to arrange modifiers of types and members.
-For more information, see Code Syntax Style: Modifiers.
+For more information, refer to Code Syntax Style: Modifiers.

 Preferences in this section let you define how named or positional arguments should be enforced for specific types of parameters.
-For more information, see Code Syntax Style: Named/Positional Arguments.
+For more information, refer to Code Syntax Style: Named/Positional Arguments.

 Preferences in this section let you define when optional parentheses should be removed or added if they help you clarify precedence of operations.
-For more information, see Code Syntax Style: Optional Parentheses.
+For more information, refer to Code Syntax Style: Optional Parentheses.

 Preferences in this section let you define which statements require braces for single nested statements.
-For more information, see Code Syntax Style: Braces for Single Nested Statements.
+For more information, refer to Code Syntax Style: Braces for Single Nested Statements.

 Preferences in this section let you define which kinds of members should be declared with the expression body and which with the block body.
-For more information, see Code Syntax Style: Bodies of Function Members.
+For more information, refer to Configure preferences for expression-bodied functions.

 Preference in this section defines how to arrange multiple attributes.
-For more information, see Code Syntax Style: Multiple Attributes.
+For more information, refer to Code Syntax Style: Multiple Attributes.

-Use this tab to adjust the way JetBrains Rider arranges braces when it generates and reformats your code; in particular, there are several ways to position braces after
+Use this tab to adjust the way JetBrains Rider arranges braces when it generates new and reformats existing code; in particular, there are several ways to position braces after

 For every item, there is a preview pane in the bottom part of the page where you can observe changes after tweaking specific preferences.